 Feed Resources and Feeding Management of Chicken

 There is a statistically significant difference (p = 0.03) between urban and rural villages in feeding systems.
 In urban villages, an overwhelming majority (97.0%) practice scavenging with supplementation, whereas only 62.5% of rural respondents supplement scavenging.
 Conversely, scavenging only is much more common in rural villages (37.5%) compared to urban (3.0%).
 Overall, 80.2% of respondents provide some supplementation along with scavenging, while 19.8% rely solely on scavenging.
 There is a highly significant difference (χ² = 22.53, p < 0.001) between urban and rural villages regarding feed sources.
 Urban respondents predominantly use food leftovers (50.7%) as feed, while rural respondents rely more heavily on cereal grains (53.1%).
 Scavenging is more frequent as a feed source in rural areas (37.5%) compared to urban (20.9%).
 Overall, cereal grains are the major feed source (40.5%), followed by food leftovers (30.5%) and scavenging (29.0%).
 No significant difference (p = 0.35) between urban and rural villages.
-The majority feed chickens once a day (75.6%), with fewer feeding twice (22.1%) or three times a day (2.3%).
+The majority of farmeres feed chickens once a day (75.6%), with fewer feeding twice (22.1%) or three times a day (2.3%).

 The feeding practices observed in Borama district show a distinct urban-rural divide, which is consistent with poultry production trends in many developing regions.
 The high proportion of scavenging with supplementation in urban areas (97%) likely reflects better access to supplementary feed resources such as food leftovers and commercial feed.
 Supplementation improves nutrient intake and supports better growth and productivity (Khan et al., 2020).
 In contrast, the rural reliance on scavenging only (37.5%) may be driven by limited access to supplementary feeds and higher dependence on natural foraging, which could restrict productivity due to variable feed quality and quantity (Adene & Oguntade, 2006).